koempelkode/technical-blog/_posts/2024-03-215-welcome-banner-post.md

 meta: "Welcome Banner"
 ---

+Create a simple yet effective Welcome Banner component using Next.js and Tailwind CSS.

 ## Introduction

 I recently worked on a project where I needed to create a welcoming banner for a webpage.